rugare-m/dicer/README.md

 -I, --input_vcf_files: List of input VCF files to compare.

 ## Installation
+Dicer does not need installation beyond the required libraries.
+All you need to do is clone the repo and cd into dicer like so:

 ```bash
 git clone https://github.com/rugare-m/dicer.git
 ```
+and:

 ```bash
 cd dicer
 ```
-Dicer does not need installation beyond the required libraries.
 You can install the required libraries with:
 To install the required Python libraries, use the following command:
 ```bash
 pip install pysam